JonathanRamos/SlicerCleverSegmentation/README.md

 Semi-automatic segmentation of anatomical structures.
 Requires inside and outside annotation.

+## Publication

+If you Use this work, [please cite our paper](https://conferences.computer.org/sibgrapi/2019/pdfs/SIBGRAPI2019-44CNA7QI0AIw6YsYtKI4QT/4ysunQSGr9cCuarebBKLLS/4nFzNP3928DZuOKZCWmPzr.pdf).

+Jonathan S. Ramos, et al. **Fast and smart segmentation of paraspinal muscles in magnetic resonance imaging with CleverSeg**. *Symposium on Graphics Patterns and Images* In: SIBGRAPI, Rio de Janeiro, Brazil, 2019, pages 76-86.

 ## Usage Example

 First, open 3DSlicer, open a sample MRI example as in the tumor in the example.